rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 $ http :1323/users/32
 0
 ```

-(The GET method is the default one and can be omitted; localhost is also the
-default host.)

 The architecture of this web application is quite simple: an nginx instance
 proxies all the traffic to a Go web server, which communicates with a Redis